guardian/service-catalogue/packages/cloudquery/README.md

    ./packages/cloudquery/script/start
    ```

    This will start the Docker containers, and CloudQuery will start collecting data.
-If you are having problems with this
-   step, you might have to update docker-compose.

 4. Wait for tables to start being populated.
 Usually the first tables show up after a few seconds, but this could take
    as long as a minute.